Chital: Diet

 Grazers as well as browsers, the chital mainly feed on grasses throughout the year.
 They prefer young shoots, in the absence of which, tall and coarse grasses are nibbled off at the tips.
-Browse forms a major portion of the diet only in the winter-October to January-when the grasses, tall or dried up, are no longer palatable.
-Browse includes herbs, shrubs, foliage, fruits, and forbs; Moghania species are often preferred while browsing.
-Fruits eaten by chital in the Kanha National Park (Madhya Pradesh, India) include those of Ficus species from January to May, Cordia myxa from May to June, and Syzygium cumini from June to July.
+Browse forms a major portion of the diet only in the winter-October to January-when the grasses are no longer palatable.
+Browse includes herbs, shrubs, foliage, fruits, and forbs; Moghania species are often preferred.
+Fruits eaten by chital in Kanha National Park include those of Ficus species from January to May, Cordia myxa from May to June, and Syzygium cumini from June to July.
 Individuals tend to group together and forage while moving slowly.
 Chital are generally silent when grazing together.
 Males often stand on their hindlegs to reach tall branches.
 Water holes are visited nearly twice daily, with great caution.
 In the Kanha National Park, mineral licks rich in calcium and phosphorus pentoxide were scraped at by the incisors.
 Chital also gnaw bones and fallen antlers for their minerals.
 Males in velvet indulge in such osteophagia to a greater extent.
-Chital in the Sunderbans may be omnivores; remains of red crabs have been found in the rumen of individuals.
+Chital in the Sunderbans may be omnivores; remains of Christmas Island red crabs have been found in the rumen of individuals.